 of the major works we have performed is shown here.

-2014 will see the Chorale again performing at the Brandenburg Festival, on 14 March, before joining other European choirs to help launch the 70th Anniversary of the D-Day landings at Ouistreham, followed in June with performances of new works, Ahoy, by Alexander L'Estrange, and Every Purpose Under the Heaven, by Howard Goodall.
+March 2014 saw the Chorale again performing at the Brandenburg Festival, before joining other European choirs to help launch the 70th Anniversary of the D-Day landings at Ouistreham and Bayeux.
+In the summer we performed new works, Ahoy, by Alexander L'Estrange, and Every Purpose Under the Heaven, by Howard Goodall.

-We are proud to have as our Patron the celebrated composer Karl Jenkins CBE.
+We are proud to have as our Patron the celebrated composer Sir Karl Jenkins CBE.

 Our accompanist is Alison Manton, a very experienced musician.